 Cybersecurity, as you know, has become a hot topic for organizations across a variety of industries.
 In particular, not-for-profit (NFP) organizations have been impacted by cybersecurity in a major way in recent years.

 According to Community IT, roughly two-thirds of cyber attacks target small or medium sized businesses (including not-for-profits), in an attempt to take advantage of a sector that often has more exposure than other industries.
 Not-for-profits are particularly vulnerable considering that 56% have not implemented multifactor authentication, 59% do not yet provide regular cybersecurity training to their staff, and 70% do not perform vulnerability scanning.
 With this in mind, now is the time for NFP organizations to proactively address the massive threat that cybersecurity presents.

 The statistics surrounding ransomware are equally alarming.
-Ransomware attacks are up 57% over the last year , and malicious emails are up 600%, largely due to the pandemic.
+Ransomware attacks have almost doubled since last year , and malicious emails are up 600%, largely due to the pandemic.
 And as for the average ransomware demand, well, attackers are asking for more than $1 million, on average, at this point.

 So as the statistics grow and the threats multiply – it’s not just cyber criminals anymore, by the way; it’s also insiders, hacktivists, terrorists, national states, etc. – it is critical that organizations’ cyber defense systems evolve as well, in order to keep pace.